RinonT/github-jobs/README.md

  - I didn't use any filter method but instead, I did different fetches for the searching jobs, which you can see in the *Reducer* and *GlobalContext* files.

 -   If I had more time, I would make my code much cleaner and spend more time on the styles.
 Finishing what I couldn't finish.
+I would refactor my code and style it much better.

 - What I have learned is still about using useEffect, using using reducer and also, manupilating api urls.
 But something new?
 Pagination in react that is amazing.

 - The most challenging part for me is first waiting for the data from the serve which is very slow.
 Working with the html in the description's value.
+Getting the date distance.

 - Comment:
 This is a delicious project.
 Challenging but enjoyable.
 Thank you very much.